Welcome

 • there are no undisclosed adverse interests or defects

-If any documents are missing or ambiguous, the solicitor may need to raise enquiries, seek statutory declarations, or obtain title insurance.
+If any documents are missing or ambiguous, the solicitor may need to raise enquiries, seek statutory declarations to explain missing evidence, or obtain title insurance.

 Common problems